TTEdu/TTEdu.github.io/README.md

   - footer includes the modal button, email with a button (that is not active), and the same functionality of contact and social media in the navbar

-Disclaimer... this is still a work in progress
+Disclaimer... this is still a work in progress --- improvements since last commit

 several custom css pieces
 only one custom javascript using a function to branch to instagram for the mock instagram feed